Wood

-Wood is a structural tissue/material found as xylem in the stems and roots of trees and other woody plants.
+Wood is a structural found as xylem in the stems and roots of trees and other woody plants.
 Being a natural material, it is characterized as an organic material – a natural composite of cellulosic fibers that are strong in tension and embedded in a matrix of lignin and hemicelluloses that resists compression.

 Wood is sometimes defined as only the secondary xylem in the stems of trees, or more broadly to include the same type of tissue elsewhere, such as in the roots of trees or shrubs.
 In a living tree, it performs a mechanical-support function, enabling woody plants to grow large or to stand up by themselves.
 It also conveys water and nutrients among the leaves, other growing tissues, and the roots.
 Wood may also refer to other plant materials with comparable properties, and to material engineered from wood, woodchips, or fibers.

-Wood has been used for thousands of years for fuel, as a construction material, for making tools and weapons, furniture and paper.
-More recently it emerged as a feedstock for the production of purified cellulose and its derivatives, such as cellophane and cellulose acetate.
+Wood has been used by humans since prehistoric times for fuel, tools, weapons, and shelter, and later as a construction material and for making furniture, paper, and other products.
+Its use predates recorded history, with early humans exploiting branches, poles, and logs for simple tools, hunting weapons, shelters, and firewood.
+More recently, wood has also emerged as a feedstock for the production of purified cellulose and its derivatives, including, among many others, cellophane and cellulose acetate.

-As of 2020, the growing stock of forests worldwide was about 557 billion cubic meters.
+As of 2025, the growing stock of forests worldwide was about 630 billion cubic metres.
 As an abundant, carbon-neutral renewable resource, woody materials have been of intense interest as a source of renewable energy.
 In 2023, almost 4 billion cubic meters of wood were harvested.
 Dominant uses were for furniture and building construction.

-Wood is scientifically studied and researched through the discipline of wood science, which was initiated since the beginning of the 20th century.
+Wood is scientifically studied through the discipline of wood science, which emerged as a distinct field of study in the early 20th century.

 History

 A 2011 discovery in the Canadian province of New Brunswick yielded the earliest known plants to have grown wood, approximately 395 to 400 million years ago.
 Wood can be dated by carbon dating and in some species by dendrochronology to determine when a wooden object was created.

 People have used wood for thousands of years for many purposes, including as a fuel or as a construction material for making houses, tools, weapons, furniture, packaging, artworks, and paper.
 Known constructions using wood date back ten thousand years.
 Buildings like the longhouses in Neolithic Europe were made primarily of wood.

 Recent use of wood has been enhanced by the addition of steel and bronze into construction.
 The year-to-year variation in tree-ring widths and isotopic abundances gives clues to the prevailing climate at the time a tree was cut.

 Early humans progressively invented tools and techniques for trapping animals.
 The earliest spears were crafted from wood, with tips toughened by burning.
 By 15,000 BC, hunters employed wooden and bone spear-launchers to enhance force and distance.
 These devices were frequently adorned with carvings of creatures.